 Gregory dashed toward the entrance.
 His hat flew from his head but he had more pressing concerns than a barren head.

 When he arrived, he searched frantically for his satchel.

 His head darted rapidly looking for where it might have gone.

-More undead emerged from their graves.
+More of the undead emerged from their graves.
 They knocked over tombstones and toppled over altars as they dragged their feet toward him.
 The demoness silently stalked behind.

 He had no idea where his equipment lied and had no means for defense.
 His odds of surviving the next few minutes were looking rather bleak.

-Gregory looked around for weapons when he was, toward the east, the remnants of a rotted fence that was once white now green due to being covered with sickly green moss.
+Gregory searched for a weapon.
+Toward the east was the remnants of a rotted fence that was once white now green covered as it was with sickly moss.
 He ran toward it.
 An undead creature stepped in front of him.
 Gregory narrowly avoided his attack with a deft dodge to his right, though his shirt was torn further as a single finger was able to reach its mark.

 The man pushed aside several posts and boards as he searched desperately for something he could use as a makeshift club.
 Age and decomposition made it difficult to find an appropriate weapon.
 Most of the pieces felt like wet cardboard.